 The Depo Provera injection is a form of contraception.
 This page explains how the injection works and tells you how to get it.

 What is Depo Provera?

 Depo Provera is a contraceptive injection containing progestogen.
 It is commonly referred to as “the injection” or "DP".

 Progestogen is similar to one of the hormones produced naturally in the ovaries.
 The injection is given every 12 weeks.

 How does it work?

 It prevents pregnancy by stopping the ovaries releasing an egg each month.
-There are also changes to the lining of the womb (endometrium).
+There are also changes to the lining of the uterus (endometrium).

 How well does it work?